MallowTech/rails_tips/rails_tip/2016-03-10-left_outer_join_in_Rails_5.md

 ---

-In Rails 4.x, we need to write the SQL for left outer join mnually as Active Record does not have support for outer joins.
+In Rails 4.x, we need to write the SQL for left outer join manually as Active Record does not have support for outer joins.

 ```ruby
 authors = Author.join('LEFT OUTER JOIN "posts" ON "posts"."author_id" = "authors"."id"')